Paranoia: Physical

 A paranoid reaction may be caused from a decline in brain circulation as a result of high blood pressure or hardening of the arterial walls.

-Drug-induced paranoia, associated with cannabis, amphetamines, methamphetamine and similar stimulants has much in common with schizophrenic paranoia; the relationship has been under investigation since 2012.
+Drug-induced paranoia, associated with cannabis and stimulants like amphetamines or methamphetamine, has much in common with schizophrenic paranoia; the relationship has been under investigation since 2012.
 Drug-induced paranoia has a better prognosis than schizophrenic paranoia once the drug has been removed.
 For further information, see stimulant psychosis and substance-induced psychosis.

 Based on data obtained by the Dutch NEMESIS project in 2005, there was an association between impaired hearing and the onset of symptoms of psychosis, which was based on a five-year follow up.
 Some older studies have actually declared that a state of paranoia can be produced in patients that were under a hypnotic state of deafness.
 This idea however generated much skepticism during its time.

 Diagnosis

 In the DSM-IV-TR, paranoia is diagnosed in the form of: